jcvasquezbetancur/DS-colab/README.md

-# DS-colab
+# exercises-colab
-Some notebooks to explore datascience, learning to use vaex, plotly, keras or anything DS related.
+Some notebooks to explore datascience tools, learning to use vaex, plotly, pyspark, boto3 etc